Antlar Privacy Policy

 12. Changes to This Policy

-We may update this Privacy Policy from time to time to reflect changes in our practices or legal requirements.
+Antlar may update this Privacy Policy from time to time to reflect changes in our practices or legal requirements.
 We will notify you of material changes by posting the updated policy on our website and, where appropriate, by email.

 Your continued use of the Service after changes are posted constitutes acceptance of the updated Privacy Policy.